hooroo/http_api_tools/README.md

 #### Nesting vs Sideloading
-The big difference between these formats is that nesting represents the relationships between resources implicitly in it's structure whereas sideloading is a flattened structure with relationships represented via linked identifiers.
+The big difference between these formats is thttp_api_tools nesting represents the relationships between resources implicitly in it's structure whereas sideloading is a flattened structure with relationships represented via linked identifiers.
 The details of these formats will be described in more detail below.

 #### Serializer Definition